Soccer-FC Goa's foreign contingent to return home as India's COVID-19 cases surge | Sports-Games

 India's daily COVID-19 cases continued to soar on Thursday, passing 18 million after another world record daily infection tally.
 The country reported 379,257 new COVID-19 cases and 3,645 new deaths on Thursday, the highest number of deaths in a single day in India since the start of the pandemic.

+Speaking from Paris's Charles de Gaulle Airport, where he will connect to Barcelona, the Spaniard told the newspaper that he and his compatriots were given little time to pack their bags and leave the country as the crisis worsens.
+"It's such a tough situation," he said.

+FC Goa, in their maiden campaign in the Asian Champions League, the continent's elite club competition, have failed to progress with three points from five matches so far and conclude their Group E games against second-placed Al Wahda on Thursday.
+"It's all happened so quickly," added Ferrando.
+"Yesterday (Wednesday) we had a press conference at the hotel ahead of a Champions League game and the next thing my assistant is telling me we've got ten minutes to get our belongings and jump in a taxi.

-The crisis has also prompted calls to halt the lucrative Indian Premier League (IPL) Twenty20 cricket tournament, which is being played in a bio-secure bubble and without spectators.
+"I left Goa for New Dehli in a mad rush.
+I went from thinking about the game to being on a plane."
+The COVID crisis has prompted calls to halt the lucrative Indian Premier League (IPL) Twenty20 cricket tournament, which is being played in a bio-secure bubble and without spectators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)